 Overall, Laurens’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

-Laurens is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Laurens does not have a public transit system used by locals to get to and from work.

 The per capita income in Laurens in 2022 was $29,278, which is low income relative to Iowa, and lower middle income relative to the rest of the US.
 This equates to an annual income of $117,112 for a family of four.
 However, Laurens contains both very wealthy and poor people as well.